-There is little question that consumer spending fuels most developed service-based economies, including the U.S. where it represents about 70% of gross domestic product ("GDP").
-While measuring this spending is rather straightforward, predicting future trends can be very difficult given the fickle and scattered nature of consumers on an aggregate basis.
+There is little question that consumer spending fuels most developed service-based economies, including the U.S., where it represents about 70% of gross domestic product (GDP).
+While measuring this spending is rather straightforward, predicting future trends can be very difficult, given the fickle and scattered nature of consumers on an aggregate basis.

 How Consumer Confidence Surveys Work

-Based on a probability-designed random sample, the surveys simply ask a series of questions designed to assess the consumer's current and future outlook to capture their views of the economy and financial situation.
+There are many different types of consumer confidence surveys used worldwide, but most of them operate similarly.
+Based on a probability-designed random sample, the surveys ask a series of questions designed to assess the consumer's current and future outlook to capture their views of the economy and financial situation.

-Questions typically cover things like:
+Questions typically cover things such as:

-- Current business conditions.
+- Current business conditions

-- Current employment conditions.
+- Current employment conditions

-Participants are generally asked to answer each question as "positive", "negative" or "neutral", which are scored as "1", "-1" and "0", respectively, and added up to calculated a "relative value".
-This value is then compared to a baseline "index value", which is often the initial value taken when the surveys first began.
+Participants are generally asked to answer each question as "positive," "negative," or "neutral," which are scored as 1, -1, and 0, respectively.
+Responses are added up to calculate a "relative value."
+This value is compared to a baseline "index value," which is often the initial value taken when the surveys first began.

-The goal of consumer confidence surveys is to predict future consumer spending patterns with the premise that more confidence leads to more buying and stronger economic growth.
+The goal of consumer confidence surveys is to predict future consumer spending patterns, with the premise that more confidence leads to more buying and stronger economic growth.

 Consumer Confidence Around the World

-Some of the most popular indices include:
+Some of the most popular indexes include:

-- India - BluFin Consumer Confidence Index
+- India: Reserve Bank of India Consumer Confidence Index

-- Britain - GfK's Consumer Confidence Barometer
+- Britain: GfK Consumer Confidence Barometer

-- Global - Nielsen Global Online Consumer Survey
+- Global: Nielsen Global Online Consumer Survey

 Using Consumer Confidence Data